 Three UK 5G coverage

-Other networks – specifically O2 – think Three is at a competitive advantage because of this as it almost certainly means the network will be able to achieve higher peak speeds.
+Other networks – specifically O2 – originally believed Three is at a competitive advantage because of its contiguous spectrum as it almost certainly means the network will be able to achieve higher peak speeds.

 Three 5G deals

-However, you won't need to upgrade if you're on an existing tariff as Thee is making 5G available at no extra cost.
+That means you won't need to upgrade if you're on an existing tariff as Three is making 5G available at no extra cost.
 The catch, of course, is that you will need a new 5G phone to take advantage of 5G speeds.
 New and existing customers won't have 5G speed caps, either.

 Three 5G broadband